Metropolitan planning levy

 You have to pay the levy if you want to apply for a planning permit to develop land in metropolitan Melbourne where the estimated cost of the development is more than the levy threshold.

-The metropolitan planning levy threshold is $1,207,000.
+From 1 July 2024, the metropolitan planning levy threshold is $1,271,000.
 The threshold is adjusted by the Consumer Price Index (CPI) on 1 July each year.

 The levy does not apply to an application to amend a planning permit under s72 of the Planning and Environment Act 1987 (the Act), even if the total estimated cost of the development allowed by the amended permit is more than the current threshold.